leejunta/indigo/_posts/2017-04-08-employment.markdown

 Last November, two of my peers, Noah Sebek and Yiran Xu, and I wrote a paper called *Predicting Employment through Internet, Social Media, and Gaming Activity:
-Comparing CART and Random Forests* about the performance of CART and Random Forests in the context of predicting employment status of US residents through survey data.
-Specifically, we hypothesized that with the growing use of technology in employment applications, attitudes about technology would strongly predict employment status.
+Comparing CART and Random Forests* about the performance of CART and Random Forests.
+In the context of predicting employment status of US residents through survey data we hypothesized that with the growing use of technology in employment applications, attitudes about technology would strongly predict employment status.
 As the project unfolded, however, we placed a strong emphasis on the machine learning aspect of the problem instead of letting